Bkstone05/ZOO-Animals/README.md

 A class for:
 1) Zoo animals
     -contains animal name, age, weight and food
+2) Food
+    -contains the animals meals, snacks, and number of meals in a day

-2) Linked list
+4) Linked list
     -private data:
+        -Structure ListNode to use
         -head (and tail) list node pointers
-        -size (optional)
     -public functions:
-        -add to the list
+        -add to the list (append and insert)
         -get from the list
         -remove from the list
-    -public "friend" functions:
-        -some sorting functions
-        -stream operator functions

-3) Smart Pointer (idk prevents the memory from leaking *insert griddy*) -private data:
-        -pointer to the data of the template type -public functions:
-        -assignment of the pointer
-        -use the pointer?
-        -comparison operator
-        -destructor
+        -Sort A-Z and Z-A

 Test Case:
 -includes a test of every possible path of the program, and samples user input